 Assigned to Google

 US Patent 8,065,296

 Filed September 29, 2004

-A system may provide items during a time period and determine a quality of the items provided during the time period using a time series model.
+A system may provide items during a period and determine the quality of the items provided during the period using a time series model.

-Google may take user data for the results from a specific period of time, such as a 100 days, and choose one or more metrics related to those results to monitor for that time period.
+Google may take user data for the results from a specific time, such as 100 days, and choose one or more metrics related to those results to monitor for that period.
 It may then look for changes to how people interact with those results to come up with a prediction of how well those results might fulfill the needs of searchers.

 If user interactions meet that prediction, then the set of results might be said to meet expectations.
 If not, then they might be considered to be below expectations, and these determinations can be done without manual intervention.

 The description provided in this patent focuses upon identifying the quality of search results, but it could also be used with other items such as the quality of advertisements